HewlettPackard/shs-docs/docs/portal/developer-portal/performance/Congestion_Management.md

 # Congestion Management

-Slingshot network uniquely addresses the congestion challenges of short-lived, small packet flows typical in HPC applications.
+The HPE Slingshot network uniquely addresses the congestion challenges of short-lived, small packet flows typical in HPC applications.
 Several hardware mechanisms are utilized to significantly reduce congestion within the network as well as to limit the saturation tree within the network when problems arise.

 In hardware, each switch detects congestion, identifies its causes, and provides real-time feedback to its peers.
 The system distinguishes perpetrators from victims of injection and limits the injection rate from the perpetrator until congestion clears.